 Information to Be Submitted

-The taxpayer would need to submit a written statement requesting the IRS to reconsider the audit.
-Generally the following information must accompany your reconsideration request.
+The taxpayer must submit a written statement requesting the IRS to reconsider the audit.
+Generally, the following information must accompany your reconsideration request.

 - Proof supporting your claim

 - Other evidence supporting your position

 - Copies of original audit reports (if available)